What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 How hard is it to get a secured loan?

 A secured loan is generally easier to qualify for than an unsecured loan.
 In the latter, your credit rating will determine whether or not your application is approved, which can prove problematic if you have bad credit.
+With a secured loan, you will use an asset as collateral, meaning lenders will have a form of insurance if you fail to make repayments.

-When can I get a secured loan with bad credit?
+Can I get a secured loan with bad credit?

 Yes, you can.
 Most specialist bad credit lenders are more interested in your ability to repay the loan and the value of the asset you’re putting up as collateral than they are in your actual credit score.

-What is the difference between a secured homeowner loan and a second charge mortgage?
+What is the difference between a secured homeowner loan and a second-charge mortgage?